-Linux distros will maintain a large and growing footprint in the cloud for some time to come, but their growth is likely to slow and the best growth opportunities are probably in serverless.
+Linux distros will maintain a large and growing footprint in the cloud for some time to come, but their five year growth outlook is likely underperform the overall cloud market.

 The enterprise private cloud/on-prem/colocated market is changing and hotly contested

 Representing the enterprise IT view, Gartner predicts: